Herbal Profiles #108

 At a time when alcohol moderation is trending, celebrities are seeking better-for-you alternatives that still deliver connection and relaxation.
 For actors, athletes, and musicians whose livelihoods depend on sharp performances and clean images, THC drinks offer an alternative with fewer side effects.

 Jake Bullock, co-founder of Cann, saw this early on.
 “Many of them, for better or worse, have had really challenging dynamics with alcohol,” he explained on the Free Spirits Podcast.
 “There’s an openness that comes from that, I don’t drink at all, or I’m really mindful about how much I drink.
-That created an openness to the product.”
+That creates a natural opening for THC.”

 For some, it’s also cultural alignment.
 Willie Nelson has built a lifetime of cannabis advocacy into Willie’s Remedy.
-Snoop Dogg is leveraging Death Row Records into cannabis beverages with Do It Fluid.
-Seth Rogen, already synonymous with cannabis culture, extends his persona through Houseplant’s seltzer.
+Snoop Dogg is cannabis.
+These aren’t endorsements of convenience.
+They’re brand extensions that feel lived-in.

-For most of these folks, the endorsements don’t feel random, instead they feel relevant and lifestyle extensions that give THC beverages legitimacy in spaces where cannabis once carried stigma.
+For most of these folks, the endorsements don’t feel random, instead they feel relevant and lifestyle extensions that give THC beverages a veneer of credibility they couldn’t buy through traditional marketing.

 Cann: Microdose Beverages With Star Power